 - Bring some notepaper, a pencil and a rubber.

-- You can bring your laptop / tablet / iPad (please note there is no wi-fi internet access at either office).
+- You can bring your laptop / tablet / iPad.

 Some records may only give you a small amount of information, or even what may look to be incorrect information.
 This is because the archives we hold were (on the whole) created for administrative purposes, and would have served an administrative function when they were being used.
 Records created annually, for example, only show information from a particular time of the year and not any changes which happened throughout the year.

-If you are planning on staying for a whole day, please note that neither office has facilities for you to bring your own lunch.
+If you are planning on staying for a whole day, please note that neither office has facilities for you to eat your own lunch on site.
 Old Aberdeen House is close to a number of places, including a cafe a short walk away, and the University of Aberdeen's nearby campus.
 The Town House is well served by a number city centre eateries.